Local linear Morsifications: Introduction

 If we focus to linear Morsifications, i.e. deformations of the type $f_{\lambda} := f -\lambda \ell$ for some general linear function $\ell$, then the number of Morse points acquires a precise meaning.
 Moreover, our setting will be fully general: let $(X,0) \subset (\bC^{N},0)$ be a singular analytic set germ, and let $f: (X,0) \to (\bC,0)$ be a holomorphic function germ.
 For a generic $\ell$, the linear deformation $f_{\lambda}$ is a Morsification, and the number of stratified Morse points of $f_{\lambda}$ which converge to the origin when $\lambda \to 0$ is stratwise constant (cf. Section \ref{ss:local} for the definitions).
 We address here the above question from a radically different viewpoint within the class of linear Morsifications.
 We give a method for computing the \emph{Morse numbers} $m_{V}(f)$, i.e. the numbers of Morse points which abut to 0 when $\lambda \to 0$ on each stratum $V$ of the canonical stratification $\sW$ of $X$.
 Our Theorem \ref{t:main1} shows the following formula in terms of polar multiplicities:

 where $\Gamma_{V}(\ell,f)$ is the generic polar curve of $f$ restricted to the stratum $V$ (cf Section \ref{ss:local} for details).
 Surprisingly, this formula looks exactly as if $f$ were with isolated singularity.
-There are two known proofs of \eqref{eq:main} in case $f$ has isolated singularity: Massey's proof \cite{Ma} with rather involved vanishing cycles computations, and a much shorter one in \cite{MT2}, by induction and using the comparison between two types of bouquet structure formulas for the Milnor fibre.
+There are two known proofs of \eqref{eq:main} in case $f$ has \emph{isolated singularity}: Massey's proof \cite{Ma} with rather involved vanishing cycles computations, and a much shorter one in \cite{MT2}, by induction and using the comparison between two types of bouquet structure formulas for the Milnor fibre.
 Both proofs are based on the constancy of the Milnor fibre, already pointed out above, which cannot be exploited anymore when $f$ has nonisolated singularities.
 The same principle has been used recently by Zach \cite{Za} for computing the Morse numbers $m_{V}(f)$ through a cohomological method, still in case of an isolated singularity.
+The proof that we propose here is also different than the proofs developed \cite{MT3} for a far more general setting; we hope that it will interest the reader by its effectivity side.

-One could hardly expect a formula like \eqref{eq:main} in case of a function germ $f$ with higher dimensional singular locus, simply because the fibre topology of $f$ is destroyed by the Morsification $f_{\lambda}$.
+A simple formula like \eqref{eq:main} in case of a function germ $f$ with higher dimensional singular locus was hardly expected because the fibre topology of $f$ is destroyed by the Morsification $f_{\lambda}$.
 A change of paradigm was clearly needed for addressing this setting.

-Our solution to the aforementioned long standing question of computing the stratwise Morse numbers of $f$ in case of nonisolated singularities goes back to the fundamentals and offers a new perspective over the phenomenon of Morsification in the complex setting, together with a new method with far-reaching possibilities of applications due to its effectivity.
+Long time awaited since Brieskorn's result in 1970 for the case of isolated singularities, the solution to the aforementioned question of computing the stratwise Morse numbers of $f$ in case of nonisolated singularities goes back to the fundamentals and offers a new perspective over the phenomenon of Morsification in the complex setting, together with a new method with far-reaching possibilities of applications due to its effectivity.

+{\bf Acknowlegment.} The author acknowledges support from the project ``Singularities and Applications'' - CF 132/31.07.2023 funded by the European Union - NextGenerationEU - through Romania's National Recovery and Resilience Plan, and support by the grant CNRS-INSMI-IEA-329.